oroinc/documentation/user_guide/zendesk.rst

 Use the *Synchronization Settings* section to enable/disable two way synchronization.

 Check *Enable Two Way Sync* box, if you want to download data both from Zendesk to OroCRM and back.
-If the box is unchecked, data from Zendesk will be loaded to OroCRM, but changes performed in OroCRM will not be loaded to Zendesk.
+If the box is left unchecked, data from Zendesk will be loaded into OroCRM, but changes performed in OroCRM will not be loaded into Zendesk.

-If the two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same customer details were edited from the both OroCRM and Zendesk):
+If two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same customer details were edited from the both OroCRM and Zendesk):

-- *Remote wins*: Zendesk data will be applied to the both Zendesk and OroCRM
+- *Remote wins*: Zendesk data will be applied to both Zendesk and OroCRM

-- *Local wins*: OroCRM data will be applied to the both Zendesk and OroCRM
+- *Local wins*: OroCRM data will be applied to both Zendesk and OroCRM

-For example we have created a Demo Zendesk Integration with enabled two-way synchronization, where if the same data has been changed from the both Zendesk and OroCRM, the Zendesk changes will take precedence.
+For example we have created a Demo Zendesk Integration with two-way synchronization enabled, where if the same data is changed from both Zendesk and OroCRM, the Zendesk changes will take precedence.

 .. image:: ./img/zendesk/zendesk_create.png